tlug/tlug.jp/README.md

 - `/talks/` is generated from the same `schedule` data: every non-canceled entry with a `presenter` is listed automatically, with its slides/video links.
 Adding a talk to a meeting page is all it takes.
+- An iCalendar feed of all future meetings plus the past 12 months is generated at `/calendar.ics` (subscribe via `webcal://tlug.jp/calendar.ics`), and each meeting page gets its own single-event `calendar.ics` linked from its meta block.
+Canceled meetings are marked `STATUS:CANCELLED`; `endDate` sets the event end (default: start + 3 hours).

 Venues are defined once in [`data/locations.yaml`] (name, address, map links, website) and referenced by key.
 For a one-off venue, skip the